San Francisco Recreation & Parks Department: San Francisco Park Ranger

-San Francisco (SF) Park Ranger, also known as San Francisco Park Patrol Officer, is a non-sworn, unarmed, uniformed, park security, park safety, park service, park informational, and ambassadorial civilian employee of the San Francisco Recreation and Parks Department.
+San Francisco (SF) Park Ranger, also known as San Francisco Park Patrol Officer, is a sworn, armed, uniformed, park police, park safety, park service, park informational, and ambassadorial civilian employee of the San Francisco Recreation and Parks Department.
 Acting as ambassadors, they continue to serve visitors of San Francisco's parks.
 SF Park Rangers work shifts and operate 365 days a year, 7 days a week, 24 hours a day.

-Although not law enforcement officers, part of their role is ensuring the safety and security on San Francisco Recreation and Parks Department properties.
-Using various vehicles, including sedans, sport utility vehicles (SUVs), all terrain vehicles (ATVs), golf carts, and bikes, SF Park Rangers patrol on sites and respond to only non-emergency calls at more than 260 San Francisco Recreation and Parks Department facilities situated on 3,400 acres of land throughout the City and County of San Francisco.
+Although not SFPD officers, part of their role is ensuring the safety and security on San Francisco Recreation and Parks Department properties.
+Using various vehicles, including sedans, sport utility vehicles (SUVs), all terrain vehicles (ATVs), golf carts, and bikes, SF Park Rangers patrol on sites and respond to non-emergency and emergency emergency calls at more than 260 San Francisco Recreation and Parks Department facilities situated on 3,400 acres of land throughout the City and County of San Francisco.
 These include neighborhood parks, playgrounds, recreation centers, playing fields, natural areas, tennis courts, golf courses, park stadiums and administrative park offices.

 History

 The San Francisco Park Rangers were founded by William Hammond Hall, San Francisco's first Superintendent of Parks, who established what was known as the Park Guard in 1874.
 San Francisco Parks has had its own special patrol unit since.

+Deputy Chief Marcus Santiago retires from the department on June 30th, 2026.